schwill2018/schwill2018.github.io/_pages/wide-and-deep-learning.md

 - **Educational Value**:
   Provides a robust foundation for students and practitioners wanting to understand the mechanics of backpropagation, gradient descent, and the impact of architecture changes.
 - **Performance Validation**:
-  Benchmarked custom model results against Keras/TensorFlow MLPs—achieving comparable accuracy on structured data tasks and validating the correctness of your custom implementation.
+  Benchmarked custom model results against Keras/TensorFlow MLPs.
+Comparable accuracy achieved on structured data tasks and validating the correctness of a custom implementation.
 - **Extensibility**:
-  Codebase is modular—future architectures (e.g., convolutional layers, custom activations) can be integrated without rewriting the core logic.
+  Codebase is **modular**; future architectures (e.g., convolutional layers, custom activations) can be integrated without rewriting the core logic.

 ## Example Results